 Jen, over at I Heart Organizing, is hosting a challenge “daring” us to try organizing with a new supply.
 In other words, use something you have never used before.
 As you may know, I am currently working on our laundry room, as it was in desperate need of some love and attention.
-During the process I have been able to try a couple new supplies: I used yarn for the first time (DIY Wool Dryer Balls) and Epoxy Appliance Paint (Painting the Dryer).
-However, these items are kinda “normal”.
-I decided to step up my game and use a cereal box (new supply) as a way to keep our laundry room neat and tidy.
+I decided to use a cereal box (new supply) to create a DIY Lint Box.
+Easy and budget-friendly.

 One thing I really wanted to do, was come up with a solution for our dryer lint.
 For the past 5+ years, this was my “solution”:

 Ummm… yuck!
 Perhaps I should explain that my laundry “room” is actually a laundry closet, and there is literally no room.
 This over-sized trash can, shoved between the wall and dryer, is where I tossed all my dryer lint.
 (According to the above photo, I wasn’t even doing a good job because my dryer is covered in lint… To be fair, this was a before shot of the laundry room and I believe every before shot should include real life photos.
 No cleaning up.
 No tidying.
 Real.
 Life.)

 Because I have such a tight budget, I needed a cheap solution to fix this disaster of a trash can.
 Enter the cereal box.
 A Costco-sized Honey Nut Cheerios box to be exact.
 I headed outside (and who wouldn’t when it was 70°… in Minnesota… in November?) and grabbed some spray paint, two large decorative clothespins I had found at Michael’s, and some dark stain.

 I cut the flaps off the top of the cereal box and painted it with a hammered metal spray paint.
 Then, I stained the clothes pins.